 A Phase I ESA was conducted by Middleton Environmental, Inc. (MEI) in September 2008.
-The purpose of the Phase I ESA was to facilitate a property transaction.
-The Phase I site inspection indicated the possible presence of a plating pit in the northwest corner of the building.
+The purpose of the a plating pit in the northwest corner of the building.
 Also, floor drains were observed in the building.
 MEI recommended that the potential plating pit be accessed and inspected, and that a dye flush test be performed for the pit and the floor drains to determine their discharge points.
 If on-site discharge points existed, it was recommended that they be sampled to determine if improper discharge has impacted the subsurface.
 MEI recommended that a Phase II ESA be performed to determine if the subsurface has been impacted.